 The Courses tab, which appears as a computer window and pencil icon, is where all of your course content, resources, and organization of both come into play.
 While you can start adding content as soon as you wish, you may want to look at setting up your Question Banks, Venues, Global Resources, Competencies and Tags before adding your content.

-- The Courses report is where you can create Courses, Instructor Led Courses (ILCs), Curricula, and Course Bundles, as well as import any third party content you may have.
+- The Courses report is where you can create Online Courses, Instructor Led Courses (ILCs), Curricula, and Course Bundles, as well as import any third party content you may have.
 You can organize this content by creating Categories and/or Tags which is in its own report in the Courses tab.
-Courses on their own can have multiple chapters and lessons, pulling as much content as required.
+Online Courses can have multiple chapters and lessons, pulling as much content as required.

 - However, based on your needs, you can set up a specific learning path with Curricula, maintaining a particular order to how courses are consumed.
 As an alternative, you can also assign a number of courses at the same time with Course Bundles.
 These allow users to be enrolled in courses, but complete them in whatever order suits them.

-- Competencies can be set up in order to provide users with an alternative to credits or certificates as an award for completing course content.
+- Competencies can be created to reward users and act as an alternative to credits or certificates when users complete their course content.
 Any Competencies earned will be displayed in the User’s User Transcript alongside all of their other learning progress.

 - If you previously uploaded any widely used Resources through the File Manager in the Setup tab, Global Resources is where you can make them available.
-Anything added here can be made available to your entire User database, however you can always add availability rules to narrow it down to whoever the content is best suited for.
+Anything added here can be made available to your entire User database.
+However you can also add availability rules to narrow down the user group that the content is best suited for.

 - Question Banks are a handy tool if you plan on using the Absorb Assessment lesson option.
 Here you can create banks of questions which you can later pull into your courses, which can save a lot of tedious data entry.
 Question Banks can be pulled into multiple Assessment lessons, allowing you to pick and choose how many questions from each are used.

 - Once you have all of this added, you can utilize as much as you need in your Course setup.
-With all of these details already added, you can simply pull the Competencies and certificate for Completion, or add Tags to your General Course information.
+You can simply pull the Competencies and certificate of Completion, or add Tags to your General Course information.

-The Reports tab, shown as the spreadsheet icon, is where you will get the majority of your reporting data from.
+The Reports tab, shown as the spreadsheet icon, is where you will access the majority of your reporting data.
 While you can customize these reports as you work more and more with them, you can always set up some preferences to get started.

-- Within each and every report, you can customize the report columns by dragging and dropping them, adding addition columns, or removing them altogether.
-Adding Filters will narrow down the data shown, giving you highly granular control over what information is displayed.
+- Within each report, you can customize the report columns by dragging and dropping them, adding addition columns, or removing them altogether.
+Adding Filters will narrow down the data shown, giving you more granular control over what information is displayed.
 You can set these layouts as favourites by creating a new Saved Layout by clicking on the round spreadsheet icon.
 Once it’s saved, you can make it a favourite by clicking the star next to it.
-In doing so, this will be the default layout when you return to the page next time.
+This will create it as the default layout which will display when you return to the page next time.

 - Another feature of Saved Layouts is being able to schedule them to be delivered to specified users via email.
 The scheduling feature is customizable, so you can opt for whatever frequency works best.
 If you need a hard copy, you can also print out the on-screen data.
 Keep in mind that only what is displayed on screen will be printed.
 If you have multiple pages, only the page you’re currently viewing will print.
 If you need to have all pages printed, it may be best to generate a report for download, and print it from your preferred program.